Optimal Working Distance Calculation#

 Recommended working distances and lens selection#

-Lens selection strictly depends on the recommended mounting distance between the camera and the surface of the FlexiBowl plate.
-Maintaining the standard working distance ensures the correct FOV and minimizes optical distortion problems.
+The choice of lens is strictly dependent on the recommended mounting distance between the camera and the FlexiBowl® work surface.
+Maintaining the standard working distance ensures the correct FOV and minimises optical distortion issues.

 Note